-Note, that there is no obvious relationship between SEAbased and slice-based dependence clusters.
+Note, that there is no obvious relationship between SEA-based and slicebased dependence clusters.
 From our preliminary investigations we found that in many cases similar cluster structures will be formed, but we plan to investigate this more systematically in the future, and see if our findings can be applied to other notions of dependence clusters.